 Business Plan Outline

-Loan managers and others who may want to read your business plan will be looking for specific information – mission statement, projected earnings, services offered, and so forth.
+Managers from Deal struck and others who may want to read your business plan will be looking for specific information – mission statement, projected earnings, services offered, and so forth.
 To create a solid plan that is thorough and easily searchable, use the following business plan outline.

 Executive Summary – This is the part of your business plan that will be read the most.
 It consists of a summary of everything that will be described in greater detail in subsequent pages.
 It’s your plan’s highlight reel, its Cliffs Notes that can be easily perused in a matter of seconds.